 You thought you could relax with the Western new year celebrations out of the way?
+Maybe lose a little weight?
 Think again.
 The whole of Vietnam is now warming up for the Tet holidays -- noticed all those police stop points and fields full of lucky trees recently?
-If you're heading to Vietnam over Tet, consider what this will mean for your trip.
-The whole country will be on a go-slow for at least a week either side; Vietnam becomes gridlocked, garish and glorious and contrary to most traveller stories it is in fact an amazing time to be here.
+If you're heading to Vietnam over Tet consider what this will mean for your trip.
+The whole country will be on a go-slow or no-go for at least a week either side; Vietnam becomes gridlocked, garish and glorious and contrary to most traveller stories it is in fact an amazing time to be here.
 That is, so long as you're armed with a little knowledge on customs, protocol and a calm smile.

-One word covers it all here: DON’T!
-With every bus, train and plane packed with Vietnamese heading home, prices spiral and travel time at least doubles from heavy traffic.
-The 16-seater air-con minibuses become 40 seaters and hard seat third class on the train is like playing sardines with livestock and end of the world provisions take up every inch of floor space.
-Even pre-booked flights generally work on the delayed system and fellow local travellers can quite often be first-time flyers, so expect the possibilities of thigh stroking, projectile vomiting, constant texting and even motorbike helmets worn during the flight.
+Travel One word covers it all here: DON’T!
+With every bus, train and plane packed with Vietnamese heading home, prices skyrocket and travel time at least doubles from heavy traffic.
+The 16-seater air-con minibuses become 40 seaters and hard-seat third class on the train is like playing sardines, with livestock and end of the world provisions taking up every inch of floor space.
+Even pre-booked flights generally work on the delayed system and fellow local travellers can quite often be first-time flyers, so expect the possibilities of projectile vomiting, constant texting and even motorbike helmets worn during the flight.

 Booking ahead is the way to go here.
 Generally in big cities and tourist spots high on hotels you'll find booking sites still have last-minute deals and hotels don’t tend to close.
 In smaller destinations, especially ones that only have small family-run guesthouses out in the sticks, be prepared for some difficulties.
 As most of these places are not available to book online, you’d be wise to go through a local booking office before you arrive at your destination and get them to secure your room in advance.